jackshisd/jackshisd/README.md

 - 👋 Hi, I’m @jackshisd
 - 👀 I’m interested in Electrical and Computer Engineering and emulation
-- 🌱 I’m currently learning how to create a MatLab GUI
+- 🌱 I’m currently interested in consumer electronics
-- 💞️ I’m looking to collaborate on cooking something
+- 💞️ I’m looking to create awesome projects
-- 📫 Email me
+- 📫 Email me @ jackmshi@ucla.edu

 <!---
 jackshisd/jackshisd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.